gravitational/teleport/rfd/0011-database-access.md

 Note that the `--host` parameter should match the hostname of the endpoint the database will be connected at.

 The certificate is signed by Teleport host authority which is intended for machine-to-machine communication.

-*TODO(r0mant): Instead of using host authority, introduce another authority specifically for db access?
-Would also help decouple authority rotation for databases from the rest of the cluster.*

 The generated secrets are then used to configure the database.
 For example, for PostgreSQL: